Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Trapani's (2016) procedure for testing for infinite moments

-The test statistic is derived such that under the null hypothesis $H_0$ the $p$th moment of the distribution a sample follows is infinite.
-For this, the approach starts with the absolute moment with order $p$ over the sample
+The test statistic is derived such that under the null hypothesis $H_0$, the $p$th moment of the distribution is infinite.
+For this, the approach starts with the absolute sample moment of order $p$,

 To make the resulting test statistic scale-invariant and comparable, the absolute moment must be rescaled,